What is the difference between conduction, convection and hybrid heating?

 While conduction vaporizers run the risk of combustion, on the plus side they are usually much cheaper than convection devices and also considerably smaller – making them a better choice for newbies or the budget-conscious.
 But just because you’re strapped for cash or new to the community doesn’t mean you should have to settle for a lesser device, which is where the beauty of hybrids comes in.

 Hybrid – the best of both worlds

-Hybrid devices work by blending the near-instantaneous heat and visible vapor production of a conduction vape, with the high-quality engineering and superior heat coverage of convection devices.
-The walls of the chamber will heat up for quick rapid production, while the convection oven continues to pass hot air through your herb to ensure even vaporization and smooth, tasty vapor with every hit.
+Hybrid devices work by blending the near-instantaneous heat and visible vapour production of a conduction vape, with the high-quality engineering and superior heat coverage of convection devices.
+The walls of the chamber will heat up for quick rapid production, while the convection oven continues to pass hot air through your herb to ensure even vaporization and smooth, tasty vapour with every hit.

 Our Top 3 Budget-Friendly Hybrid Vapes

 The best part of hybrid devices is that they don’t have to break the bank.
 Our top 3 choices for great hybrid vaporizers range between $150 and $230, which is a more than reasonable price-tag for this level of quality and craftsmanship.
 Happy vaping!